 - Consumer fireworks may only be used on private property that you own, or with written permission from the land owner, or in the owner's presence.
 One can be held liable in any civil action for damages to another's property.
 In other words, you can be sued for using fireworks on property that isn't yours.

 Our office works closely with the Permissible Fireworks Advisory Committee, which is responsible for administering the list of communities which restricted the sale, possession or display of permissible fireworks.
+This committee meets annually.

 Permits, Licensing and Inspections